The goal of almost every piece of content on the Internet is to be seen by as many people as possible.

 Once you’ve written your post, formatted it, and added images, it’s time to publish it.
 Check it for grammar and spelling again, and check for any errors in formatting or coding.
 You never know if you have an errant bold tag somewhere throwing things off.

 Once you publish the post, it’s time to share it around.
 Make sure your sitemap reflects the presence of the new post for quick indexing, and share it on Google+ for another quick reference.
 Facebook and Twitter posts work as well.
-Actually for that matter, just check this post for places you can share your new posts.

 The fact of the matter is, not every post you write is going to be a traffic generating powerhouse.
 Not all of them will top the search results.
 It takes a long time to build up the momentum you need to reach that level.
 It’s why big brands can coast along on their size, while small businesses have to struggle.
 That doesn’t give you an excuse to drop the quality of your posts, though.
 Rather, you need to maintain a high level of quality so that if one of your posts does make it big, anyone exploring the rest of your site will see a lot of other valuable pieces of content waiting for them.
 Then other posts receive the benefit, and your site as a whole grows.